realworldocaml/book/en/functors.md

   components of a system swappable.
 This is particularly useful when you want to mock up parts of your system for testing and simulation purposes.
 * _Auto-extension of modules_.
-Sometimes, there is some functionality
-  that you want to build in a standard way for different types, in each case based on a some piece of type-specific logic.
+Functors give you a way of extending existing modules with new functionality in a standardized way.
 For example, you might want to add a slew of comparison operators derived from a base comparison function.
 To do this by hand would require a lot of repetitive code for each type, but functors let you